ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

       This is the final tidy data set.
 Now, we have 180 rows and 68 columns.
 Step 9: Write to file:
       Write this final tidy data set to a text file; final.txt.
+Finally, clean up the workspace by removing all the other variables in workspace.
+NOTE: Intermittently, the unwanted variables are removed off the workspace.
 ```

 #### Environment details